World Social Marketing Conference 2025

 Join fellow delegates for an unforgettable evening of networking and entertainment at the iconic Santa Barbara Castle, one of Alicante’s most impressive historic landmarks.
 Set high above the city with panoramic views of the coastline, this exclusive event is open to ticket holders only and includes food, drinks, and live entertainment.

 Buses will transport attendees directly from the conference venue to the base of the castle, where a dedicated lift will take guests to the summit—avoiding the uphill walk and ensuring easy access.
-A truly memorable setting to connect, celebrate, and unwind.

 7 NOVEMBER